-The California Transportation Development Act has two funding sources for each county that are locally derived and locally administered: 1) the Local Transportation Fund (LTF) and 2) the State Transit Assistance Fund (STA).
+The California TDA has two funding sources for each county that are locally derived and locally administered: 1) the Local Transportation Fund (LTF) and 2) the State Transit Assistance Fund (STA).

 LTF revenues are derived from 1/4 cent of the 7.25 cent retail sales tax collected statewide.
 The California Department of Tax and Fee Administration returns the 1/4 cent to each county according to the amount of tax collected in each county.
-TDA funds may be allocated under Articles 4, 4.5 and 8 for planning and program activities, pedestrian and bicycle facilities, community transit services, public transportation, and bus and rail projects.
+TDA funds may be allocated under Articles 4, 4.5, and 8 for planning and program activities, pedestrian and bicycle facilities, community transit services, public transportation, and bus and rail projects.
 Funding allocated from Articles 4 and 8 vary by county and support public transportation systems, research and demonstration, local streets and roads and projects, passenger rail service operations and capital improvements, and administrative and planning costs.
 Article 4.5 provides up to 5% of remaining LTF funds and supports community transit services for the disabled and those who cannot use conventional transit services.

-Prior to approving TDA funds for purposes other than public transportation, specialized transportation, or facilities for bicycles and pedestrians, the local Transportation Commission, sometimes referred to as the Regional Transportation Planning Agency (RTPA), conducts an annual unmet transit need process which includes a public hearing and assessment of transit.
+Prior to approving TDA funds for purposes other than public transportation, specialized transportation, or facilities for bicycles and pedestrians, the RTPA, sometimes referred to as the Regional Transportation Planning Agency (RTPA), conducts an annual unmet transit need process which includes a public hearing and assessment of transit.
 Commission staff and the local SSTAC review public comments received and compare the comments to the adopted definitions to determine if there are unmet transit needs, and whether or not those needs are "reasonable to meet."
-Each RTPA is required to adopt definitions of "unmet transit need" and "reasonable to
+Each RTPA is required to adopt definitions of "unmet transit need" and "reasonable to meet."
+Any unmet transit needs that are reasonable to meet must be funded before funds can be allocated for streets and roads.8